 Why do people do what they do?
 Where do personality characteristics come from?
 Can our dreams tell us about our conscious life?
 What does “normal” mean?

 Psychology is the study of human behavior and mental processes.
 If you’ve ever wondered about people’s motivations, tried to understand your own feelings, or discussed the actions of others around you, you’ve already explored psychology informally.

-Our major and minor in psychology formalizes that inquiry into a scientific study by providing a solid background in the central theories, approaches, and controversies in contemporary psychology.
+Our majors and minors in psychology and gender, sexuality and society formalize that inquiry into a scientific study by providing a solid background in the central theories, approaches, and controversies in contemporary psychology.
 It’s an endlessly fascinating field.

 Psychology is a broad subject.
 Along with offering the historical underpinnings of the discipline, our department is especially interested in how culture and social context influence basic aspects of psychology including:

 - Identity, human development, and the life course

 - Motivation, cognition, and perception

 - Gender and sexuality

 - Conscious and unconscious processes